Embargo Procedures before Graduation

 Authors should not select:

-- Material under another copyright is contained in the work (If a dissertation includes copyrighted material beyond fair use, the author must obtain permission from the holder of the copyright.)
+- Material under another copyright is contained in the work If a dissertation includes copyrighted material beyond fair use, the author must obtain permission from the holder of the copyright before submitting the dissertation.

 Embargo Procedures after Graduation